argilla-io/argilla-python/docs/how_to_guides/dataset.md

     The users with the `admin` role can manage (create, retrieve, update and delete) the datasets in the workspaces they have access to.

-## How-to guide

-This section starts by showing how to create a basic dataset in Argilla and define its settings, and then how to list all the datasets available in each workspace and retrieve a specific one.
-Finally, the guide covers the steps to update and delete a dataset.

 !!! info "Class"
     === "`rg.Dataset`"